STAT540-UBC/team_treed_rats-DNA-methylation/Data_Analysis/2-Calling_DMRs.md

 ## Subset DMRs that are overlapping DMRs between male and female

-* also with 20kb of nearest DE gene
+* also within 150000 of nearest DE gene

 ```r